 - Myocardial infarction =< 6 months prior to pre-registration

 - Diabetes mellitus

-- Any other severe underlying disease that, in the judgment of the investigator, would preclude study entry
+- Any other severe underlying diseases which are, in the judgment of the investigator, inappropriate for entry into this study

 Trial Lead Organizations/Sponsors